olexin-pro/data-processing-pipeline/README.md

 ## 📧 Support

-For support, please open an issue on GitHub or contact [aizharyk@olexin.pro](mailto:aizharyk@olexin.pro)
+For support, please open an issue on GitHub

 ---